-When my child is We should ensure that Age 14 Students begin attending and participating in IEP meetings.
+When my child is We should ensure that age 14 Students begin attending and participating in IEP meetings.
 Transition planning begins.
-For students with intellectual and developmental disabilities, an application is submitted for eligibility status with the Maryland Developmental Disabilities Administration.
-Age 16 Students apply to the Maryland Division of Rehabilitation Services for assistance with employment, training and educational opportunities.
+For students with intellectual and developmental disabilities, an application is submitted for eligibility status with the Maryland Developmental Disabilities Administration. age 16 Students apply to the Maryland Division of Rehabilitation Services for assistance with employment, training and educational opportunities.
 Students continue the transition planning process.
 Students obtain a Maryland ID card or start the process to obtain a driver's license from the Motor Vehicle Administration.
-Students research eligibility for reduced fares on public transit and MetroAccess.
-Age 18-21 Students apply for Supplemental Security Income from the Social Security Administration.
+Students research eligibility for reduced fares on public transit and MetroAccess. age 18-21 Students apply for Supplemental Security Income from the Social Security Administration.
 Students apply for Medicaid/Medical Assistance.
 All students should register to vote.
 Male students must register with the Selective Service.
 Families investigate health insurance options for young adults with disabilities.
-Families consider options such as powers of attorney, advance healthcare directives and, when necessary, quardianship.
+Families consider options such as powers of attorney, advance healthcare directives and, when necessary, guardianship.

-Accommodations for Students With
+Accommodations for Students With Disabilities: High School vs. Postsecondary

-High school Which federal laws apply?
+High School Postsecondary Which federal laws apply?
 Public high schools are covered by the IDEA, Section 504 and the ADA.
+Most postsecondary educational institutions have obligations under Section 504 and the ADA.
 Who is responsible for notifying a school of a student's disability?
 Schools are responsible for identifying students who need, or are believed to need, special education or related services.
+Students with disabilities may choose to identify their disability status to postsecondary educational institutions; this decision, however, is voluntary.
 How does a student with a disability qualify to receive accommodations?
 Schools must evaluate students who need, or may need, accommodations, to determine how to meet their needs in the classroom and in extracurricular activities.
+Students must self-identify as having a disability and comply with a postsecondary educational institution's reasonable procedures to receive accommodations.
 Who obtains necessary documentation?
 Schools bear the cost of evaluating students who need, or are believed to need, special education or related services.
+Students bear the cost of obtaining evaluations or other documentation that might be required by a postsecondary educational institution's reasonable procedures.
 How do students with disabilities receive accommodations?
 Schools are responsible for providing students with reasonable modifications to their programs and services.
+Students must follow the institution's reasonable procedures for requesting accommodations.
+For example, at many institutions, students are responsible for notifying instructors of their eligibility to receive accommodations.